Professor Joanna Collingwood

 She has established links at international facilities including the Argonne National Laboratories (USA), the National High Magnetic Field Laboratory (USA), and the Diamond Light Source synchrotron (Oxford, UK) where she chaired the synchrotron user committee from its formation, and served as the UK representative for the European Synchrotron Users Organization.

-Joanna formerly founded and co-led the Warwick Medical Imaging Network, and served on the Science & Technology Facilities Council (STFC) Advisory Panel for Public Engagement and the Alzheimer’s Society Biomedical Grant Advisory Board.
-Currently she is a review panel member for the SOLEIL synchrotron.
+Joanna formerly founded and co-led the Warwick Medical Imaging Network, and served on the Science & Technology Facilities Council (STFC) Advisory Panel for Public Engagement, the Alzheimer’s Society Biomedical Grant Advisory Board, and the SOLEIL synchrotron peer review panels.
+She is currently Warwick representative for the Alzheimer's Research UK Midlands Network and serves on the Diamond Light Source peer review panels.

 Research Overview: Mapping Trace Metals in Brain Disease